 torch.onnx.export(model, test_input, “model.onnx”, input_names=[‘input’], output_names=[‘output’])

-To export, we need to provide some sample input data so that PyTorch can identify exactly what parts of the graph need to be exported.
-The export function also allows us to change the names of input and output nodes in the model if we like.
+To export, we must provide some sample input data so that PyTorch can identify exactly what parts of the graph need to be exported.
+The export function also allows us to change the names of input and output nodes in the model if we wish.

 Figure 2: PyTorch model on the left and its exported ONNX version on the right

-Once the model is in ONNX format we can make use of ONNX, and the available ONNX converters, to load and convert the model to TensorFlow format.
+Once the model is in ONNX format, we can use ONNX and the available ONNX converters to load and convert the model to TensorFlow format.

 6. Load the ONNX model, prepare it to be converted to TensorFlow and then save to it file in the TensorFlow saved model format using the following code: